Proxy

 handler, which intercepts attempts to access properties in the target.

 Handler functions are sometimes called traps, presumably because they trap calls to the target object.
-The very simple trap in handler2
+The trap in handler2

 above redefines all property accessors: